polatengin/utah/README.md

 - [ ] More complex expressions and operators

-- [ ] Process Substitution and environment variables
+- [ ] Process Substitution

+- [x] Support for managing environment variables

 - [ ] Lastpipe operator